klhuillier/con-error/README.md

 Writes a string form of the error and stack traces.

+### .jsonContexts()

+Returns a new `CeStringFormat` that converts the context objects to JSON before printing.
+The default is to write the objects as-is while in a browser, which may write them as '\[Object object\]'.
+Outside of a browser, writing objects as JSON is the default.

 ### .highlighted()

 Returns a new instance of this `CeStringFormat` that will attempt to add coloring to the output string.

 In a browser, this will use CSS styling, and in Node.js this will use ANSI colors.

-## CeMixedFormat

-This is a mix between `CeObjectFormat` and `CeStringFormat`, except that when it prints the context objects, it will print them as objects and not as serialized forms of the objects.
-In browser consoles, this makes them collapsible/expandable.

-### .highlighted()

-Returns a new instance of this `CeMixedFormat` that will attempt to add coloring to the output string.

-In a browser, this will use CSS styling, and in a terminal this will use ANSI colors.

 ## CeJsonFormat